Pikachuxxxx/Fireworks-Engine/README.md

 ### About
 Basically a HelloWorld but this time it's for an entire game engine.

-**Updates :**
+### Ludum Dare 47
+- Checkout branch [LD47](https://github.com/Pikachuxxxx/Fireworks-Engine/tree/LD47/Fireworks%20Engine/LD47) for my [ludum dare submissoin](https://ldjam.com/events/ludum-dare/47/one-for-an-era) using fireworks engine, a lot of experimental features were added during the jam that will soon be integrated into the engine.

+### Updates

-Currently working on Camera2D
+Currently working on Camera2D and Event system and adding more diversity to the existing API.
-Done with render textuers and ImGui integration usage

 Find the latest features list and updates about the engine at : [Fireworks Engine update thread](https://twitter.com/GameGraphicsGuy/status/1300449455733239808)